 The trend of rocking this length does appear to be expanding for these reasons.
 Ultimately, there are plenty of reasons why stubble is considered attractive.
 But 10-day stubble does seem to draw more attention than any other stubble length and many might say it was with good reason.

-How To Grow, Keep, And Maintain 10 Day Stubble
+How To Trim A 10 Day Stubble Beard

 To make things clearer, it needs to be said from the outset that “10-day stubble” is going to be used interchangeably with “heavy stubble”.
 Because in reality, that’s what this popular term refers to.
 It’s a look more than it is a specific length.